guillecosta/md2pdf/README.md

 ## User's Guide

 ### Prerequisites
 Unfortunately, this script only works on UNIX systems.
 You need to have Python, a full LaTeX install, and Pandoc for this to work.
+Make sure you have `pyyaml` installed by running `pip install pyyaml`.

 ### Using this script
 Firstly, write your translation as a Markdown file, which we'll call `file.md`.
 This script supports five title fields, which should be written like so in the beggining of your Markdown file: